Charles Scott (governor): Early life and family

 Scott spent most of 1759 conducting escort missions and constructing roads and forts.
-During this time, Virginia's forces were taken from George Washington and put under the control of Colonel William Byrd.
-In July 1760, Scott was named the fifth captain of a group of Virginia troops that Byrd led on an expedition against the Cherokee in 1760.
+During this time, the colonelcy of the Virginia Regiment had passed from George Washington to William Byrd III.
+In July 1760, Scott was appointed as the captain of the regiment's fifth company and joined under Byrd in an expedition against the Cherokee in 1760.
 Scott's exact role in the campaign is not known.
-The expedition was a success, and Virginia Governor Francis Fauquier ordered the force disbanded in February 1762; Scott had left the army at some unknown date prior to that.
+The expedition was a success, and Virginia Governor Francis Fauquier ordered the Virginia Regiment disbanded in February 1762; Scott had left the regiment at some unknown date prior to that.

 Sometime prior to 1762, Scott's older brother, John, died, leaving Scott to inherit his father's land near the James River and Muddy Creek.
-Having left the army, he had settled on his inherited farm by late 1761.
+Having been discharged from his unit, he had settled on his inherited farm by late 1761.
 On February 25, 1762, he married Frances Sweeney from Cumberland County, Virginia.
-With the help of approximately 10 slaves, Scott engaged in growing tobacco and milling flour on his farm.
-In July 1766, he was named one of two captains in the local militia.
+Using the forced labor of approximately 10 slaves he owned, Scott oversaw the production of tobacco and flour on his farm.
+In July 1766, he was named one of two captains in the local militia unit.
 Over the next several years, Scott and his wife had four boys and four or five girls.